 Uncover Customer Feedback

 One of the best ways to learn more about a storage facility is hopping online and uncovering customer feedback.
-Similar to the security measures, a storage company shouldn’t hide their customer reviews if they’re a reliable service.
+Similar to the security measures, a storage company for renters shouldn’t hide their customer reviews if they’re a reliable service.

 So take some time to sift through the company’s website and track down any feedback or testimonials that give you a glimpse into what you can expect.
 If you know someone who has previous or current experience with a storage service, that’s even better.
 Reach out and ask about their experience, from accessibility to pricing and beyond.